nathanreyes/v-calendar/README.md

 # VCalendar Plugin for Vue 3

-A Vue plugin for for attributed calendars date pickers using Vue 3, Typescript and Rollup.
+A calendar and date picker plugin for Vue.js.

 ### Install Plugin